Did you know …

 We’re in this fight together

 Black women are unfairly impacted by societal norms and corporate grooming policies, creating distractions that impact our whole society.
 We know diversity has a positive impact on a workplace, and that companies that fire, refuse to hire or promote Black women because of their protective hairstyle destabilizes individuals, households and the broader economy.
 The workforce may boast more working women than ever, but Black women still remain pressured to conform to Eurocentric standards of appearance.
 Black women report receiving formal grooming policies at a rate significantly higher than White women1.
 Natural hairstyles inherent to Black identity such as locs, braids, bantu knots, etc. are ranked the lowest for professional appearance.

 We want to see a world where we are all valued for who we are, a world where we express our individuality without any concern or consequence.
 No person should ever be “judged” or held back by their hair.

-Follow @Dove and visit #TheCROWNAct.com to see the progress we’re making together.
-In addition to signing the petition, write to your state legislators and U.S. Senators to encourage them to introduce and pass anti-hair discrimination legislation in your state.
+Follow @Dove and visit TheCROWNAct.com to see the progress we’re making together.
+In addition to signing the petition, write to your state legislators and U.S. Senators to encourage them to pass anti-hair discrimination legislation in your state and across the country.
 Here is an easy to use letter template for you to download.